Have you been considering starting an email newsletter?

 My client already knew she wanted an email newsletter that was helpful for her community and also brought in more leads and money now.

-And even though she wasnât very consistent with Instagram (her words, not mineâŚbut I agree), she already had put a lot of effort into creating solid content.
+And even though she wasnât very consistent with Instagram (her words, not mineâŚbut I agree), she had put a lot of effort into creating solid content.

 How To Repurpose Content Into Emails